No One Wants to Worry About Their Equipment.

 Now that ABM is the larger of the companies, we’ve been tempted to absorb A-1 into it.
 But to avoid confusion and because we’re saps, we’ve decided to keep the name around.
 So to our new and prospective customers who actually read this far, we’re sorry for the confusion.
 And to all our long-time clients, thank you.

-Speaking of sappiness, to the right is a photo album we presumably used for demonstration purposes back in 1692.
-It was unearthed during a spring cleaning expedition in the last few… springs.
+Speaking of sappiness, to the right is a photo album we presumably used for demonstration purposes back in 1742.
+It was unearthed during a recent spring cleaning expedition.